adivyoseph/amd_nri_plugin/README.md

 # amd_nri_plugin

-# NOTE

-**This is not an offical AMD project, just experimental one to try different schedualing ideas and share results ans conclusions.
-It is not intended for production use or seaking contributions.**
+# NOTE **This is not an offical AMD project, just experimental one to try different schedualing ideas and share results and conclusions.
+It is not intended for production use or seeking contributions.**

 AMD burstable POD scheduling options on ccx's